Lei Yongchi: Club career

 In 2007, Lei Yongchi started his professional footballer career with Shenzhen Ruby in the Chinese Super League.
 He would eventually make his league debut for Shenzhen on 3 March 2007 in a game against Shaanxi Chanba.

 In January 2010, Lei transferred to China League One side Chengdu Blades.

 In January 2012, Lei transferred to China League One side Shenyang Zhongze.

 On 21 January 2015, Lei transferred to Chinese Super League side Henan Jianye.

 On 26 February 2016, Lei transferred to fellow Chinese Super League side Liaoning Whowin.

 On 26 January 2017, Lei moved to Super League side Tianjin Teda.
 On 28 February 2018, Lei was loaned to Liaoning Whowin.
 He would return to Tianjin where he stayed for one more season before joining Zhejiang Yiteng in the third tier.

+On 8 November 2024, Lei declared his retirement from professional football on livestream platform.

 Career statistics

 Statistics accurate as of match played 31 December 2020.